Food for Friends in Need

 Classic Chicken Parmesan is one of those dishes that seems fancy but really isn’t hard to make.
 Thin, crispy chicken cutlets in tomato sauce and cheese…it’s all the best comfort foods in one delicious dish.
 Add a loaf of French bread and open a bag salad, and dinner is ready for any friend in need.

-Beef, bean, and baby spinach enchiladas are crowd-pleasing favorites—easy to make, easy to freeze, and easy to eat.
-If you’re putting together a dinner to deliver to somebody else, it’s nice to add some additional goodies like chips, guacamole, and a six-pack of Mexican beer.
+Beef, bean, and baby spinach enchiladas are crowd-pleasing favorites—easy to make, easy to freeze and easy to eat.
+If you’re putting together a dinner to deliver to somebody else, these easy enchiladas are perfect.
+Complete the meal with some additional goodies like chips, guacamole and a six-pack of Mexican beer.

 Comforting Mac & Cheese